COVID-19 (Coronavirus) Updates

 The City of Greer Events staff is working to reschedule private events that have been booked in City facilities.
 Anyone affected is asked to call (864) 968-7008.

-Gov. McMaster has mandated all South Carolina schools to close through April due to the impact of the coronavirus (COVID-19).
+Gov. McMaster has mandated all South Carolina schools to close for the remainder of the 2019-2020 school year due to the impact of the coronavirus (COVID-19).

 Gov. McMaster issued an executive order on March 17 requiring the South Carolina Department of Revenue to delay state tax filings until June 1.
 On March 21, the Governor extended the state income tax deadline to July 15.